Dueling protests over Planned Parenthood erupt across America

 "Abortion, to me is the greatest evil of our time," said Delia Tyagi, 36, an accountant who lives in Arlington, Virginia.
 "Planned Parenthood has wronged women in a lot of ways.
 I feel like we have the momentum to finally defund them."

-Demonstrations were called in 45 states; as many as 6,000 people turned up for competing rallies in St. Paul, Minnesota, according to local police.
+Demonstrations were called in 45 states.
+For instance, as many as 6,000 people turned up for competing rallies in St. Paul, Minnesota, according to local police.

 In some places, the two sides in the long-simmering issue in U.S. culture wars positioned themselves on opposite sides of the street.
 Initial reports indicate the rallies were vocal and peaceful.